-Value add real estate investing is a strategy where the investor purchases an existing asset with in-place cash flow but is not operating at its full potential.
-The strategy aims for improved cash flows through physical and operational improvements.
+Value add real estate investing is a strategy where a real estate investor purchases an existing asset with in-place cash flow that is not operating at its full potential.
+The strategy aims for improved cash flows and value through physical and operational improvements.

 HoneyBricks is on a mission to unlock the potential of real estate investing.
 We are rebuilding the real estate investment experience, making buying, earning income, and selling income-producing real estate instant, low cost, and enjoyable.

-As a real estate investor, one of your goals may be to earn long-term cash flow from your properties.
-You’re likely also hoping that the property value will appreciate over time, and you’ll be able to realize that appreciation.
+As a real estate investor, one of your goals may be to earn current cash flow from your properties, as well as compound your capital from appreciation in the underlying asset.

-One of the best ways professional investors pursue this is through a value-added real estate strategy.
+One of the best ways professional investors pursue this is through a value-add real estate strategy.

 In this article:

-Value add real estate is a commercial real estate investing strategy where the owner purchases an existing asset with in-place cash flow but is not operating at its full potential.
-The investor aims to increase cash flow through various physical and operational improvements.
+Value add real estate is a commercial real estate investing strategy where a operator purchases an existing asset with in-place cash flow that is not operating at its full potential.
+The investor aims to increase cash flow and value through various physical and operational improvements.

 As most commercial properties are valued based on their income-generating potential, by increasing the property’s net operating income (NOI), the owner increases the property’s valuation.